 Celebrate Christ’s resurrection with us.
 The Treble Choir joins the Chancel Choir adults for our Easter season festal Evensong.
-Following the Evensong, we’ll have a splendid auction to benefit our pilgrimage.
+Following the Evensong, we’ll have a splendid silent auction to benefit our choir pilgrimage to Bristol Cathedral and Westminster Abbey in England this August.
 Don’t miss this one!

 Auction & Reception to follow.